silnrsi/pysilfont/docs/technical.md

 ## Default values for arguments
 Default values in [docs.md](docs.md#default-values) describes how file name defaulting works from a user perspective.

-To set default values, either use the ‘default’ keyword in the argparse dict (for standard defaults) or the ‘def’ keyword in the framework-specific dict to use Pysilfont’s file-name defaulting mechanism.
+To set default values, either use the ‘default’ keyword in the argparse dict (for standard defaults) or the ‘def’ keyword in the framework dict to use Pysilfont’s file-name defaulting mechanism.
 Only one of these should be used.  'def' can't be used with the first positional parameter.

-Note if you want a fixed file name - ie to bypass the file name defaulting mechanism, then use the argparse default keyword.
+Note if you want a fixed file name, ie to bypass the file name defaulting mechanism, then use the argparse default keyword.

 ## Reporting
 args.logger is a loggerobj(), and used to report messages to screen and log file.
 If no log file is set, messages are just to screen.